zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 2. This will open a new bash terminal window at the bottom of the VS Code dialog.

+3. Change directories to the `lab-files` folder by running the following command:

+    ```sh
+    cd "Hands-on lab/lab-files"
+    ```

-3. At the bash prompt, use the `npm install` command to ensure the required components are installed on your Lab VM.
+4. At the bash prompt, use the `npm install` command to ensure the required components are installed on your Lab VM.

     ```sh
     sudo npm install